 5. Search Engine

-The search box in Windows 10 displays at all times, and typing in it pops up a panel with file, app, and web results.
-Both search features will do math, show you the weather, stock prices, and sports results, or find nearby restaurants without breaking a sweat.
+The search box in Windows 10 displays at all times and typing in it pops up a panel with file, app, and web results.
+Both search features will do the math, show you the weather, stock prices, and sports results, or find nearby restaurants without breaking a sweat.

 So the winner?
 Both!

 6. Compatibility with Third-Party Software